-Assuming that all relevant factors remain constant after the Settlement Date, the price at which we may initially buy or sell the CDs in the secondary market, if any, and the value that we may initially use for customer account statements, if we provide any customer account statements at all, may exceed the Estimated Initial Value on the Trade Date for a temporary period expected to be approximately 15 months after the Settlement Date.
+Assuming that all relevant factors remain constant after the Settlement Date, the price at which we may initially buy or sell the CDs in the secondary market, if any, and the value that we may initially use for customer account statements, if we provide any customer account statements at all, may exceed the Estimated Initial Value on the Trade Date for a temporary period expected to be approximately 16 months after the Settlement Date.
 This temporary price difference may exist because, in our discretion, we may elect to effectively reimburse to investors a portion of the estimated cost of hedging our obligations under the CDs and other costs in connection with the CDs that we will no longer expect to incur over the term of the CDs.
 We will make such discretionary election and determine this temporary reimbursement period on the basis of a number of factors, including the tenor of the CDs and any agreement we may have with the distributors of the CDs.
 The amount of our estimated costs which we effectively reimburse to investors in this way may not be allocated ratably throughout the reimbursement period, and we may discontinue such reimbursement at any time or revise the duration of the reimbursement period after the Settlement Date of the CDs based on changes in market conditions and other factors that cannot be predicted.

-Equity market risks may affect the trading value of the CDs and the amount due on the CDs
+Equity market risks may affect the trading value of the CDs and the amount due on the CDs.

-We expect that the price of the Reference Asset will fluctuate in accordance with the value of equity securities generally and other factors.
-The financial condition of the issuers of the stocks or other securities tracked by the Underlying Index may become impaired or the general condition of the equity market may deteriorate, either of which may cause a decrease in the value of the Reference Asset and thereby affect the value of the CDs.
-Equity securities are susceptible to general equity market fluctuations and to volatile increases and decreases in value, as market confidence in and perceptions regarding the instrument or instruments comprising the Reference Asset change.
-Investor perceptions regarding the Reference Asset and issuers of stocks or other securities tracked by the Underlying Index are based on various and unpredictable factors, including expectations regarding government, economic, monetary and fiscal policies, inflation and interest rates, economic expansion or contraction, and global or regional political, economic, and banking crises.
-The price of the Reference Asset may be expected to fluctuate until the maturity date.
+We expect that the assets tracked by the Index will fluctuate in accordance with changes in the level of the Index, the value of equity securities generally and other factors.
+The financial condition of the issuers of the stocks or other securities tracked by the Index may become impaired or the general condition of the equity market may deteriorate, either of which may affect the value of the CDs.
+Equity securities are susceptible to general equity market fluctuations and to volatile increases and decreases in value, as market confidence in and perceptions regarding the instrument or instruments comprising an Index change.
+Investor perceptions regarding the issuer of a stocks or other securities tracked by an Index are based on various and unpredictable factors, including expectations regarding government, economic, monetary and fiscal policies, inflation and interest rates, economic expansion or contraction, and global or regional political, economic, and banking crises.
+The value of the Index may be expected to fluctuate until the maturity date.